Christchurch and Banks Peninsula are characterised by a network of waterways.

 These range from large lakes to narrow tributaries with intermittent flows, including:

-The first steps are to identify and understand what motivates people, the barriers to people taking action and the emotional triggers that prompt change.
+Before we can develop the behaviour change programme the first steps are to identify and understand what motivates people, the barriers to people taking action and the emotional triggers that prompt change.
 This will be critical for prioritising effort, funding and knowing when the programme is achieving its aims.

-Nearly 60 per cent of people who completed the survey said our waterways were in poor or very poor health, while 55 per cent of respondents said they knew where storm water went once it entered the drain network.
+Nearly 60 per cent of people who completed the survey said our waterways were in poor or very poor health, while 55 per cent of respondents said they knew where stormwater went once it entered the drain network.

-The vast majority of people are prepared to make lifestyle changes to reduce pollution (more than 80% depending on the action) and 56 percent of those surveyed would be willing to take part in waterways clean-up activities.
+The vast majority of people were prepared to make lifestyle changes to reduce pollution (more than 80% depending on the action) and 56 percent of those surveyed would be willing to take part in waterways clean-up activities.

 The full report can be viewed here 2018 Global Research Christchurch Waterways Survey Final Report [PDF, 1.1 MB]